shaunharker/DSGRN/docs/signatures.rst

 We should stay in the habit of always making sure the queries we run are efficient:
 .. code-block:: sql

-  sqlite> explain query plan select GROUP_CONCAT(ParameterIndex) from Signatures natural join (select MorseGraphIndex from MorseGraphVertices where Vertex=3);
+  explain query plan select GROUP_CONCAT(ParameterIndex) from Signatures natural join (select MorseGraphIndex from MorseGraphVertices where Vertex=3);

 .. code-block:: sql